 Vertical operations become inherently more complex and higher consequence when integrating firearms or interfacing with combatants.
 A rescue of a team-mate in such a venue requires operators to act quickly, with the gear they are wearing, and without any outside intervention.

-All rescue teams will benefit from techniques included in this manual.
+All rescue teams - regardless of venue - will benefit from the techniques described in this book.
 You may not always have the gear and personnel that you normally use.
-These systems can allow you to perform a rescue, when it is critical for the patient and you do not have time for a larger response or more gear to show up.
+These systems can allow you to perform a rescue, when time is critical for patient safety, and you don't have the luxury of waiting for a larger response or more gear.

 About Vertically Speaking

 We believe that every rope technician – no matter the venue or industry – should be “fluent on rope.”
 They need to travel on rope as deftly as most people walk.
 It means moving in ALL directions... not just up and down, but also traversing left and right, sometimes with the weight of another person.

 On rope, they can conduct interventions with patients or suspects as competently as a paramedic or police officer handles their “customer” on flat ground.

 Why We’re Different

 Most technical rope rescue and rigging schools teach conventional rescue methods using litters and two-tension rope systems.
 These are the go-to methods for fire departments and bigger rescue teams.